Protecting your privacy is very important to us.

 Where relevant applicable local regulations require stricter standards than those described in this privacy notice, we will ensure compliance with those stricter standards.

 If applicable law provides for a lower level of protection of personal data than that established by this privacy notice, then this privacy notice shall prevail.

-The type of personal data we may collect and process may include any of the below (where permitted by law):
+The type of personal data we collect and process includes any of the below (where permitted by law):

-We might collect your personal data from various sources, including:
+We collect your personal data from various sources, including:

 Which of the above sources apply will depend on your particular circumstances.

 With the exception of a Business Partner’s employee, we do not normally collect personal data from you directly.
 There might be instances where certain tools allow for data supplied by you directly to the insurer to be automatically provided to us.
 We also collect personal data if you voluntarily supply it to us, for example by sending us an email.

 We use your personal data primarily only to the extent that it is necessary for the purposes of reinsurance, and only for the purpose for which it was originally collected and any other permissible, related purpose: